-If you start the program with false expectations, you run the risk of being disappointed or losing precious time.
-For this reason, we fully inform our applicants and have a rigorous selection process to try to find out how well University of Applied Sciences Europe is suited to you.
+If you start the programme with false expectations, you run the risk of being disappointed or losing precious time.
+For this reason, we fully inform our applicants and have a rigorous selection process to try to find out how well University of Europe for Applied Sciences (UE) is suited to you.
 Only if we are convinced that you have the requirements to complete your studies successfully with us do we then offer you admission.
 And, equally, you should be sure about us.

 You can apply a year in advance for your desired starting semester.
-The application deadline is two weeks before the lecture start.
-Lecture start in the summer term is the 15th March and in the winter term the 15th September.
+The application deadline for the winter semester is 1 September (Non-EU: 1 September*) and for the summer semester February 28th (Non-EU: February 05th).
 After these deadlines there will be a waiting list procedure for available study places each semester.
+If you already have a valid student visa for Germany, you can apply within the official application deadline.

-Students must meet the following requirements to qualify for a bachelor’s degree program:
+Students must meet the following requirements to qualify for a bachelor’s degree programme:

 There is no limit to the number of students who can be admitted (numerus clausus).